 I turned this one off at about the 17-minute mark, I was that sick of it.

-Before 2019, I was only ever familiar with the Resident Evil series via the live action movies, which I didn’t particularly care for.
+Before 2019, I was only ever familiar with the Resident Evil series via the live action and animated movies (the former I didn’t particularly care for).
 The 2019 remake of Resident Evil 2 and this year’s RE3 was my first exposure to the games and I fell hard for them, making me a little more open to devouring RE content.

 And that’s why I gave Vendettaa go when I spotted it on Netflix.
 Unfortunately. what little I watched of it was just so bad in terms of writing and performance (although I do wonder if it’s a case of American actors having to dub over a Japanese script).
 Mind you, I did see the previous two CG movies and don’t recall it being this bad.

 Look, maybe I should’ve watched the whole thing before including it on here and maybe I’ll give it another go.
-But for my money watching the game cut-scenes on YouTube is more enjoyable.
+But for my money watching game cut-scenes on YouTube are more enjoyable.